 All individuals who are in charge of, or control the undertaking of, authorised legal services work in an accredited legal services firm must be individually authorised to do so under the Act.
-That authorisation may have been granted by ICAEW or another approved regulator.

 ICAEW must be given full details of any non-authorised person who holds or is expected to hold a material interest (see regulation 6.2) in a licensed firm or a firm which applies to be licensed, or of any change in the holding of such an interest.
 Such a holding is subject to approval by ICAEW which may be granted unconditionally or subject to conditions.